PumaFPV/PMK/README.md

 Here is the list of supported commands:
 - h / help : returns available commands
 - info : display all info
-- macaddress : returns device MAC address
+- macaddress / getmacaddress : returns device MAC address
 - setdonglemacaddress : update dongle MAC address, be sure to send values in HEX mode
 - getdonglemacaddress : returns the current dongle MAC address
 - setdeviceid : update deviceID to new value